First Feis FAQ

 What would my child dance?

-For the first time dancers: they would all be BEGINNER Level, in their respective age group.
-Age is based in the age your child was as of Jan.
-1, 2012.
+First time dancers all start at the BEGINNER Level, in their respective age group.
+Age is based on the age your child was as of Jan.
+1, of that year.

 Does my child need a wig?

-*Ask your teacher for the wig swatches to match for your hair color.
+Wig: Ask your teacher for the wig name and website were to purchase one.
 Make sure you say your wig is for our school so you can get the discount.

-6. The next day, unroll one by one.
-Spray lightly.
-Punt in bow and you are ready to go.
+- The next day, unroll one by one.
+Spray lightly. add a bow and you are ready to go.

 Does my child need a costume?

-2. We have skirt and shawl that can be ordered for any age dancer, that would be appropriate for the feis and for the parades.
-(To order go to the school website and follow the directions.
-Make sure you put that you are ordering for the COYLE SCHOOL in Philadelphia, PA and that you need the skirt and shawl.)
+- We have a skirt and shawl that can be ordered for any age dancer, that would be appropriate for the feis and for the parades.
+Make sure you put that you are ordering for the COYLE SCHOOL in Philadelphia, PA and that you need the skirt and shawl.

 (To order a new school costume, you will need to talk to your teacher.)